-Google continues their commitment to productivity and ease of use inside the Chrome and Chrome OS ecosystem with new features, partners and capabilities being added to their products at what seems to be an extremely accelerated pace as of late.
+Google continues its commitment to productivity and ease of use inside the Chrome and Chrome OS ecosystem with new features, partners and capabilities being added to their products at what seems to be an extremely accelerated pace as of late.

 The latest little tweak comes in the form of a more direct method to cast local files from Chrome to your Chromecast or Cast-enabled displays.
 While the function isn’t new, the manner in which you access local media will soon be a bit more simple.